Hearing kids cry and whine can feel frustrating, but we also shouldn’t tell them to stop crying. Take a look at a few compelling reasons why.

 2. It doesn’t provide your child teachable moments

-What to say instead of stop crying
+What to do instead

 So far, we’ve learned that telling our kids to stop crying isn’t the most effective or ideal response.
 What to do instead?

-In short, no. Enabling misbehavior means letting him rip pages out of the book or hit his sister.
-Comforting your crying child doesn’t make him cry even more.
-He won’t think, “Well, that was nice.
-I’ll cry some more so mom can hold me again.”
+In short, no. Enabling misbehavior means allowing her to keep ripping pages out of the book or hitting her sister.
+Comforting a crying child doesn’t make her cry even more.
+She won’t think, Well, that was nice.
+I’ll cry some more so mom can hold me again.

 - Here’s How to Address Your Child’s Failures